kaob1991/pands-project2021/README.md

 ![](https://github.com/kaob1991/pands-project2021/blob/9c70edab987160cd77c697b3552a550faefbc415/sepal_width_hist.png)

-Looking at the distribution of the curve in the first variable (The petal length) it can be seen that the curve is
+Looking at the distribution of the curve in the first variable (The petal length) it can be seen that the curve is multimodal (i.e. it has 2 peaks) and the data is predominantly skewed to the right.
+The data of the variables in petal width follow no distribution curve and the data for the sepal length follows a very weak normal distribution.
+However the curve for the sepal width follows a normal distribution.

+Following some reasearch into this distribution I discovered that the multimodal distribution was possibly a indication that the data needed to be further split into the relative species in order to fully determine the relationship see reference no 28).
+Therefore I then ran a histogram of each variable split by species to check the distribution at this point.
+I used seaborn for this as I saw a nice example of a histogram that neatly displayed the various differences (see reference no. 27)
 ## REFERENCES:

 1. Https://en.wikipedia.org/wiki/Iris_flower_data_set